Purim

 Ta’anit Esther (Fast of Esther)

-Begins at dawn, 5:34 AM, and ends at nightfall, 7:51 PM.
-Deferred from Shabbat (Erev Purim) because we don't fast on Shabbat.
-But on Thursday, fast like the Jewish people depend on it —remember Ta’anit Esther, honoring Esther’s dangerous flirtation with doom (Esther 4:16).
+Begins at dawn, 5:49 AM, and ends at nightfall, 7:42 PM.
+Fast like the Jewish people depend on it —remember Ta’anit Esther, honoring Esther’s dangerous flirtation with doom (Esther 4:16).
 Those who are pregnant, nursing, unwell, or have a medical condition or eating disorder that precludes fasting are exempt and should not fast.
 Likewise anyone who begins the fast but becomes unable to continue should break the fast.
 Minors are also exempt, but older children can learn to participate in some partial way if they’re able.
-Because the fast is deferred from the day it would normally fall upon, there is extra reason this year to be very lenient.

 Giving the Machatzit Hashekel (Tzedakah)

 A pre-Purim custom is to give a small amount (about $1.50) to tzedakah or to a Jewish institution, for every adult member of the household.
 Based on Exodus 30:11-16, this radically egalitarian custom (“the rich shall not pay more and the poor shall not pay less”) recalls the half-shekel given in ancient times “to make atonement for their souls” — and has been adapted for Purim, perhaps acknowledging the massacre of our enemies in Esther 9:15-16?
-The custom is to give during the daytime of the Fast of Esther, this year deferred to the Thursday before Purim.
+The custom is to give during the daytime of the Fast of Esther.

 Community Carnivals at the Y and Hebrew Tabernacle